bitcraze/bitcraze-website/src/products/ai-deck.md

 #### Workshop

-Make sure to check out the workshop PULP platform gave about the {% poplink ai-deck %}!
+Make sure to check out the workshop PULP platform about the {% poplink ai-deck %}!
 Note that some of the instructions have been updated, refer to the getting started guide for the latest procedures.

 {% youtube o9asYPHxEB4; wide; 16by9 %}